isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. note:

-   Always send the ``ha-heartbeat`` command to both active HA servers to check the state of the entire HA setup.
+   Always send the :isccmd:`ha-heartbeat` command to both active HA servers to check the state of the entire HA setup.
 Sending it to only one of the servers may not reflect issues that just began with one of the servers.